-Greek Oregano features tiny white trumpet-shaped flowers with shell pink overtones in mid summer.
-Its small fragrant round leaves emerge chartreuse in spring, turning green in color the rest of the year.
+Oregano features tiny pink trumpet-shaped flowers in mid summer.
+Its tiny fragrant round leaves remain green in color throughout the year.

 This is an herbaceous evergreen perennial herb with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.
 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
-It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
+It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Aside from its primary use as an edible, Greek Oregano is sutiable for the following landscape applications;
+Aside from its primary use as an edible, Oregano is sutiable for the following landscape applications;